mengbinhao/jack-note/docs/english/NPR.md

   > step forward
   > there is no date set as of yet
   > kick off
-  > a lot remines a mystery, to be honest
+  > a lot remains a mystery, to be honest
   > xxxx but remains, as you said, anonymous

 - 2019.10.12